 Cynthia Lillian Powell was born on 10 September 1939 in Blackpool, Lancashire.
 She was John Lennon's first wife until their marriage broke down in 1968.

-She was born to Charles and Lillian Powell, and had two older sons, Anthony (Tony) and Charles.
+She was born to Charles and Lillian Powell, and had two older brothers, Anthony (Tony) and Charles.
 Cynthia was raised in the well-to-do area of Hoylake, Wirral, across the river Mersey from Liverpool.